Your Tryndamere Resource

 D * AS * (1 + CC * (Crit Damage - 1)) * (100 / (100 + A - AP)) = DPS

 Why does a carry even want Armor?
 Isn't that stuff for tanks?
 That was a hot argument when I changed the Seals over to Flat Armor and then Phreak did the same in his Tryndamere Spotlight and everyone shuts up :P I'm a big fan of these runes because they are very helpful when it comes to laning and jungling.
-The only other rune type I would replace this for would be Greater Seal of Evasion.
-Nothing else compares so I rest my case.
+The only other rune type I would replace this for would be

 I find myself extremely intrigued that people choose Attack Speed in Glyphs.
 Not only is it a waste of IP, but is a waste of rune slots.
 There are only two other types of runes that I would recommend as Glyphs.
 Those types of Glyphs are Flat Magic Resist and Cooldown Reduction.
 All of these runes serve their purposes.
 Users choose Magic Resistance/Level for the benefits of late game Magic Resistance and getting the most out of your Glyphs (which provide usually the weakest runes).
 Other users choose Flat Magic Resistance for early game laning and the rest choose Cooldown Reduction obviously for reducing their cooldowns.